 Always read the instructions, and talk to a doctor if you are unsure.
 But pain killers can help when flying with a baby.

-If your baby does start to cry, it will actually help them.
+If your baby cries, it will actually help them.
 Crying opens the Eustachian tubes, clearing the ears and reducing discomfort.
 (I am not suggesting that you deliberately make the baby cry!)

-If your child has an infection that affects the ears in any way, then this can lead to more problems.
+If your child has an infection that affects the ears, then this can lead to more problems.

 If your child or baby has a cold when flying, everything should be fine.
-You need to try to keep the nose as clear as possible.
-It is better to try not to use a decongestant as they are not recommended for children
+You need to keep the nose as clear as possible.
+It is better to try not to use a decongestant as they are not recommended for children.

 It is better to use saline nose drops before take-off and landing.
 Full instructions are given on the bottle.
 Use these with a suction bulb to remove all the mucus.